Unity-Technologies/com.unity.services.samples.game-lobby/README.md

 ![Services Editor](~Documentation/Images/services1.PNG?raw=true)

-Select your organization from the drop-down, and push **Create Project ID**
+Select your organization from the drop-down, and push **Create Project ID**.

+In the end your Service window should look like this!
 ![Services Editor Complete](~Documentation/Images/services2.PNG?raw=true)

 # Lobby:
 We use the lobby service to create a space that our users can join and share data through.